slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On media

 <!--
+> *"We are each entitled to our own opinion, but no one is entitled to his own facts."
+-- Patrick Moynihan*

 > *"The clash of ideas is the sound of freedom.*
 -->

-> *"The goal of media is to make every problem, your problem."
+> *"The goal of media is to make every problem, your problem." (...)
 "Journalists aren’t neutral, they’re the cavalry of culture wars."
 -- Naval Ravikant*